Great to have you here, Rushland Bob, meeting and surpassing all audience expectations every day.

 If they go inland, they will die.

-Now this guy says we want the sea turtles to die.
+Now, this guy says we want the sea turtles to die.

 Sharks eating them is a good thing.

-Regular listeners in this audience recall that you had a story about sea turtles just a few weeks ago, and that story blamed the increase in the sea turtle population for the increase in shark attacks on surfers and swimmers along the southeast coast of the U.S. Sea turtles are a favorite food of sharks, and the presence of sea turtles near the beaches is causing more sharks to show up and thus attack people.
+Regular listeners in this audience recall that he had a story about sea turtles just a few weeks ago, and that story blamed the increase in the sea turtle population for the increase in shark attacks on surfers and swimmers along the southeast coast of the U.S. Sea turtles are a favorite food of sharks, and the presence of sea turtles near the beaches is causing more sharks to show up and thus attack people.

 So it's not been a good couple of weeks for sea turtles.